ALievre/5ISS_Portfolio/src/data/tabs/innovation_humanity.md

     </tr>
     <tr>
        <td style="border: 1px #9c56c2 solid; font-weight: bold;">Innovation</td>
-       <td style="border: 1px #9c56c2 solid;">Series of lectures linked with our innovative project where we will discuss innovation , risk management, social acceptability and other concepts.
+       <td style="border: 1px #9c56c2 solid;">Series of lectures linked with our innovative project where we will discuss innovation, risk management, social acceptability and other concepts.
 We will also present our project in a more client-oriented way and adjust our strategy with the concepts we learned.</td>
     </tr>
     <tr>
        <td style="border: 1px #9c56c2 solid; font-weight: bold;">Creativity methods (TRIZ)</td>
-       <td style="border: 1px #9c56c2 solid;">Mix of lectures and tutorials about the TRIZ creativity method, with an application to a concrete case by group.</td>
+       <td style="border: 1px #9c56c2 solid;">Mix of lectures and tutorials about the TRIZ creativity method, with an application to a concrete case.</td>
     </tr>
     <tr>
        <td style="border: 1px #9c56c2 solid; font-weight: bold;">Social psychology</td>
-       <td style="border: 1px #9c56c2 solid;">Unorthodox classes mixing classical lectures, presentations by students, movie analysis, all of that linking to main social psychology thesis like manipulation, social influence or psychosocial risks at work.</td>
+       <td style="border: 1px #9c56c2 solid;">Lectures, presentations by students, movie analysis, about social psychology thesis like manipulation, social influence or psychosocial risks at work.</td>
     </tr>
     <tr>
        <td style="border: 1px #9c56c2 solid; font-weight: bold;">Team management</td>